iphipps/eng-exercise/README.md

 # Introduction

+This repo represents a coding challenge for a role I was considering.
+As you can tell, it is a bit in depth.
+The challenge involved two prompts:
+1. To create a help desk / support system ticket management system which is the code in this repository.
+2. Team leading.
+How would you lead a team?
+What methodology would you follow, at what cadence?
+Who would be writing product spec and tickets?
+How would you collaborate with product / design?
+How would you deliver bad feedback.
+I address these questions in [DEVELOPING.md](./DEVELOPING.md).

+In the end, this gig was not a match, but it was a fun exercise regardless.

+# Run the app

 This is a yarn packages mono repo with a [server directory](./server) that runs nestJS and a [client directory](./client) that runs Next.js.

-# Run the app

 Install all npm dependencies